cocos2d/cocos2d-objc/README.md

 1. Download the code from [Github][6] or from [cocos2d download site][5]

-2. Run the `install-templates.sh` script
+2. Run the `install-templates.sh' script

 Example: